-SEO title on the browser tab can help a user scroll easily across web pages without the need to manually open each and every tab for inspection of the content.
+SEO title tag on the browser tab can help a user scroll easily across web pages without the need to manually open each and every tab for inspection of the content.

-C. Importance of Page Title for SEO?
+C. Why are Page Titles important for SEO?

 Title tags help both the search engine bots and your users understand the gist of a web page without even opening that page.
 That means they help set the context of the page and understand if the web page satisfies a search query or not.

 That’s the reason they are considered as one of the important on-page SEO factors.